CasesAboutResumeTelegramLinkedInEmail

 ⁕ Both modes are actively used

-Before a user can trade, they need to find something worth trading.
-The original Discover was a token list, functional, but passive.
-It didn't help users answer the core question: "What should I buy?"
+Before users could trade, they first needed to find something worth trading.
+The original Discover was functional, but passive: mostly a token list with market data, while the main user question remained unanswered: “What should I buy?”

 1. Spotlight